takahiromitsui/Berkely-sockets/README.md

 This function accepts an incoming connection and returns a new file descriptor representing the connection.

-`handle_client`
+`handle_tcp`

-This function handles incoming data from a connected client.
+This function handles incoming data from a connected client by TCP.
 It receives data in 1024 byte chunks, prints the data to the console, and closes the connection if the data contains the disconnect message.

+`handle_udp`

+This function handles incoming data from a connected client by UDP.
+It receives data in 1024 byte chunks, prints the data to the console, and closes the connection if the data contains the disconnect message.

 `start`

 This function starts the server.
 It creates a new ThreadPool object to handle incoming connections, creates a new socket, binds the socket to the server's address, and listens on the socket for incoming connections.
 For each incoming connection, it accepts the connection and passes the connection's file descriptor to a worker thread in the thread pool.
-The worker thread calls the handle_client function to handle the connection.
+The worker thread calls the handle_tcp or handle_udp function to handle the connection.

 `ThreadPool`